 - 1. Complete all course requirements; - 2.
 Complete all course work with no more than 6 semester hours of C; - 3.
 Receive a C or higher in all course work; - 4.
 No more than 49% of the degree may be taken at one location with the exception of the Bolivar, Mountain View, Salem, or Springfield campuses; - 5.
 Complete all requirements within 5 years of the date admitted to the graduate program.
-Requests for extensions must be made in writing and submitted to the Chair of Graduate Studies in Education.
+Requests for extensions must be made in writing and submitted to the Division Head of Education.